albertaleksa/data-engineering-zoomcamp/cohorts/2023/week_2_workflow_orchestration/homework_my_solutions.md

 - 88,019
 - 192,297
-- 88,605
+- - 88,605
 - 190,225

 ### Solution:
-1) Create an empty file in `data/green` folder so that git will upload folder to Github.
+1) Create an empty file in `data/green` folder in the root of project so that git will upload folder to Github.
 2) Use `parameterized_flow_hw.py` script from **Question1**
 3) Create Github Block in `UI Orion`:
    > Blocks -> Add -> GitHub: